D2-mods/D2-Mira/README.md

 Notes:
 - Options 4/5 sets personal space to 3, same as PC races, so it can fit through all doors.
 The wearer will not be considered a large creature for spell effects.
-- normalize movement: This is done from all components except no animation.
+- normalize movement: This is done from all options except no animation.
 It makes movement roughly the same as the BG2 armor relative to natural form (moves slightly faster).

 --